linea-it/tno/frontend/user_docs/docs/user-guide/subscription-guide.md

 # Welcome to LIneA SS-OPD User Guide

 This is the **LIneA Solar System Occultation Prediction Database Portal User Guide**.
-Here users will find a few information on how to register, login, and use the filters to customize your search results for a stellar occultation prediction.

 This database features predictions for stellar occultations by small Solar System objects, updated regularly.

-Use the **advanced filters** to refine your search. **Subscribe** and set up customized updates.
+Here users will find a few information on how to **register**, **login**, and use the **advanced filters** to refine and customize your search results for a stellar occultation prediction. **Subscribe** and also set up customized updates within the newsletter.

 ## Register / Subscribe

-User subscription is not necessary in order to preview and obtain occultation results, the portal is free to anyone to use and visualize millions of occultation prediction by small bodies in the solar system.
-However, it is necessary to subscribe in the portal if you want to be informed with new updates in your interest predictions and have periodically new predictions.
+User subscription is not necessary in order to preview and obtain occultation results, the portal is **free** to anyone to use and visualize millions of occultation prediction by small bodies in the solar system.
+However, it is necessary to **subscribe** in the portal if you want to be informed with new updates in your interest predictions and have periodically new predictions.

 The subscription is very simple.
 On the [main page](https://solarsystem.linea.org.br/) (https://solarsystem.linea.org.br/), right below the main title there is a text box where you can put your e-mail ant then click on the **SUBSCRIBE** button.
 You will receive an e-mail in order to activate your account with the following text: